2008-2012 Honda Accord sedan

-Detailed disassembly instructions can be found in the Crutchfield MasterSheet included free with your stereo purchase, but if you run into trouble, you can call our Tech Support team seven days a week and get expert advice from an actual human.
+Disassembly instructions can be found in your MasterSheet, but if you run into trouble, you can call our Tech Support team seven days a week and get expert advice from an actual human.

 Note: Make sure the wiring harnesses associated with the airbag are connected before turning on the ignition switch to test the receiver.
 If they're not connected, the airbag light will come on, and you'll need to visit your local dealership for a reset.

 Tools needed: Panel tool, Phillips screwdriver, 8mm socket, ratchet and extension, small flat blade screwdriver